 In our previous post, we understood what the process of firmographics entails.
 We also saw how you can use firmographic data to enrich your business’ sales intelligence.

-We now move onto studying a few examples of firmographic data that can help you better understand the process in detail.
+We now move onto studying a few firmographic data examples that can help you better understand the process in detail.

 The following is a list of firmographic variables that influence consumer decision making and a few examples of the same.